Self-supervised ECG Representation Learning for Emotion Recognition

 Our goal in this paper is to learn ECG representations $R_{ECG}$ capable of distinguishing between different classes of emotion.
 The proposed framework consists of two stages of learning: first, learning ECG representation, and second, using the network capable of extracting ECG representation to learn another network capable of classifying emotions.
 Accordingly, we define two sets of tasks, \textit{pretext} and \textit{downstream}, referred to as $T_{p}$ and $T_{d}$ respectively, where $T_{p}$ is the set of signal transformation recognition tasks through which ECG representations are learned, while $T_{d}$ learns to classify emotions.
 The goal of $T_{p}$ is to learn robust generalized features from unlabelled ECG data through a self-supervised process, i.e. recognition of signal transformations.
-In the second stage in which $T_{d}$ is learned, our framework uses the frozen convolution layers of the first network to learn emotional classes upon supervised learning of the fully-connected layers at the end of the network.
-Figure \ref{fig:architecture} shows our proposed architecture.
+In the second stage in which $T_{d}$ is learned, the original ECG data and the human-annotated emotion labels $y_i$ are used.
+In this stage, the framework uses the frozen convolution layers of the first network to learn emotional classes upon supervised learning of the fully-connected layers at the end of the network.
+Figure \ref{fig:architecture} shows the proposed self-supervised solution.
 In the following subsections, we further describe the architecture and details of each learning stage.
 The optimum architecture and hyperparameters for these two networks described below are selected either empirically or based on searching among a large number of combinations for optimum performance.